 The IIMS defines marine surveying as: “The service provided to maritime and transport organisations in general and the production of guidance reports for all other bodies connected with maritime operations or maritime trade”.

-The IIMS is the professional body for marine surveyors and has a worldwide membership of around 1,000 individuals in over 90 countries.
-It is the largest organisation of its kind and seeks to represent its industry to government and non governmental organisations such as the International Marine Organisation (IMO), Coastguards, P&I Clubs, insurance companies, brokers, vessel and ship owners.
+The IIMS is recognised as the leading worldwide professional body for marine surveyors and has a membership of around 1,000 professionals in over 100 countries.
+It is the largest organisation of its kind and seeks to represent its industry to government and non-governmental organisations such as the International Marine Organisation (IMO), Coastguards, P&I Clubs, insurance companies, brokers, vessel and ship owners.
 IIMS is not frightened to call national maritime regulators to account.

-The IIMS provides a range of services to its members, allied organisations and to the wider shipping and boating world, including:
+The IIMS provides a range of services and benefits to its members, allied organisations and to the wider shipping, yachting and boating world, including:

-• A distance learning Professional Qualifications education programme in yacht and small craft and commercial ship marine surveying
+• A distance learning Professional Qualifications education programme in yacht and small craft and cargo and commercial ship marine surveying

-• The Report Magazine, a well-produced, editorially rich quarterly publication highlighting key marine surveying topics and news
+• The Report Magazine, a well-produced, editorially rich quarterly publication highlighting key marine surveying topics, opinions and news

-• Acting as an MCA approved vessel coding authority duly authorised by the Maritime & Coastguard Agency to code vessels up to 24 metres for commercial use
+• Acting as an MCA approved vessel coding Certifying Authority duly authorised by the Maritime & Coastguard Agency to code vessels up to 24 metres for commercial use

-The IIMS is led by a President, supported by a Vice President and a Management Board.
-This structure is supported by a Chief Executive Officer and head office team based at Portchester in the UK.
-In addition there are overseas representatives in 17 regions worldwide.
+The IIMS is headed by a President, supported by a Vice President and a Management Board.
+This structure is supported by a Chief Executive Officer and head office team based at Murrills House, Portchester in the UK.
+In addition, there are several branches and also overseas representatives in various regions worldwide.